Dinesh-9966/Chronic-Kidney-Disease/README.md

 ---

-## 🎓 Improvements Made

-* Fixed sklearn errors
-* Converted GUI project to web app
-* Added frontend UI
-* Added auto-fill demo feature
-* Converted numeric output (1.0 → CKD)
-* Deployed on AWS EC2

----

 ## 👨‍💻 About Me

 Hi, I'm **Dinesh** 👋
-I built this project as part of Machine Learning and Web Development learning.
+Machine Learning Enthusiast | Web Developer

-* 🎓 Developer
-* 💡 Interested in AI & ML
+* Interested in AI & ML
-* 🚀 Built and deployed on AWS
+* Built and deployed on AWS EC2

 ---